BottomTime/bottomtime-total/terraform/README.md

 ### 3. Create a .tfvars File

-In the `terraform/vars/` directory, you will need to make a copy of the `sample.tfvars` file and name the copy after the environment
+In the `terraform/vars/` directory, you will need to make a copy of the `example.tfvars` file and name the copy after the new environment
 (e.g. `staging.tfvars`).

-Edit the file to set the values of the variables to match your environment's needs.
-Here are the variables needed to
+Now edit the new `.tfvars` file to set the values of the variables to match your environment's needs.
+Here are the variables needed to configure your new environment:

 | Variable               | Description                                                                                                                                                                                                                                                     | Default      | Required |
 | ---------------------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ------------ | :------: |